JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/index.md

 ## Contribute 🛠

+Contributions of any kind are very much welcome!
+If any of the below applies to you, this might be the right open-source project for you:

+- You’re an expert in Counterfactual Explanations or Explainable AI more broadly and you are curious about Julia.
+- You’re an experienced Julian and are happy to help a less experienced Julian (yours truly) up their game.
+Ideally, you are also curious about Trustworthy AI.
+- You’re new to Julia and open-source development and would like to start your learning journey by contributing to a recent but promising development.
+Ideally you are familiar with machine learning.

+I am still very much at the beginning of my Julia journey, so if you spot any issues or have any suggestions for design improvement, please just open [issue](https://github.com/pat-alt/CounterfactualExplanations.jl/issues) or start a [discussion](https://github.com/pat-alt/CounterfactualExplanations.jl/discussions).
 Our goal is to provide a go-to place for counterfactual explanations in Julia.
 To this end, the following is a non-exhaustive list of exciting feature developments we envision:

 1. Additional counterfactual generators and predictive models.
 2. Additional datasets for testing, evaluation and benchmarking.
 3. Improved preprocessing including native support for categorical features.
 4. Support for regression models.

 For more details on how to contribute see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/contributing/).
+Please follow the [SciML ColPrac guide](https://github.com/SciML/ColPrac).

 ## Citation 🎓